-Great Fairy Fountains are the only place in Hyrule Link can upgrade his armor.
+Great Fairy Fountains are the only locations in Hyrule where Link can upgrade his armor.
 Unfortunately, no one in the game is very forthcoming on how to upgrade armor, so you'll have to find this out mostly on your own.
 There are four Great Fairy Fountains in The Legend of Zelda: Breath of the Wild, but assistance from the Great Fairys in Zelda: BOTW won't come cheap.
-These Great Fairy Fountains must be unlocked with cold hard rupees, only after getting paid with the fairies within provide Link with armor upgrading assistance.
+These Great Fairy Fountains must be unlocked with cold hard rupees, and only after getting paid will the fairies within provide Link with armor upgrading assistance.

 Once you find a Great Fairy Fountain, the locations of which you can find below, you'll need to pay a certain amount of rupees before the Great Fairy within will assist you.
 The fee to unlock the fountains goes up with each one you unlock.
 The first fountain will cost a paltry 100 rupees, the second will be a more significant 500 rupees, the third fountain opened will cost you 1,000 rupees, and the fourth is a whopping 10,000 rupees.
 Once unlocked the Great Fairys at the fountains will offer armor upgrading services.

 How to upgrade armor in Zelda: Breath of the Wild